Prag8855/aab/content/guides/work-visa.md

 ### 3. Get an appointment at the German embassy or consulate

 Get an appointment at the German embassy or consulate in your country.
-In some countries, it can take months to find an appointment.[^33] Your appointment might be in a few months.
+It can take months to get an appointment.[^33]

 **[Find your German embassy or consulate ➞](/out/consulate-finder)**